gathuku/blog/content/posts/testing-action-mailer-in-rails.md

 ```

 ### Mailer Preview
 Remember the preview file that was created?
 Mailer preview enables us to preview our email design.
-This is helpful since we dont have to send the actual email to see oru email design.
+This is helpful since we don't have to send the actual email to see our email design.
 All we need is to define a method that implements our mailer.  `notification_mailer_preview.rb`

 ```ruby